chialab/dna/docs/properties.md

 # Properties, states and attributes

-Component's properties are class fields that are automatically in sync with element's DOM attributes.
+Properties are class fields that are automatically in sync with element's DOM attributes.
 Every property change triggers a re-render of the component.
 Properties can be updated imperatively via JavaScript assignments or declaratively via template attributes.
 Every time a property had been update, it trigger the [`propertyChangedCallback`](./life-cycle#propertychangedcallback) method of the component.

+State properties store component's data that can't be configured from the outside using attributes.
+Like properties, states changes trigger a new render cycle and they have the dedicated [`stateChangedCallback`](./life-cycle#statechangedcallback) method callback

 ## Declare a property